-The We Are Here! project started out very small – we were friends who met volunteering on one of the arrival islands and who decided to set up an educational project in mainland Greece when the borders were closed, leaving thousands of refugees stranded, with children out of school, lives on hold, and futures unknown.
+The We Are Here project started out very small – we were friends who met volunteering on one of the arrival islands and who decided to set up an educational project in mainland Greece when the borders were first closed, leaving thousands of refugees stranded, with children out of school, lives on hold, and futures unknown.

 Our project was accepted inside the camp of Nea Kavala, in northern Greece, in May 2016 by both UNHCR and the military there.
-With help from friends inside and outside the camp, we quickly built and opened the We Are Here! community centre.
-Since then we have been providing a place for children and adults to access education and feel a sense of routine, security and validation.
+With help from friends inside and outside the camp, we quickly built and opened the We Are Here community centre.
+Since then we have been providing a place for children and adults to access education and recreation, and feel a sense of routine, security and validation.

 Welcome to our page.
 Stay a while.
 Read more about the situation in Greece, about our project and the different ways in which you can help out.